The 7-Step New Product Development (NPD) Process

 Real-time communication is critical to getting a new product launched, even if teams are working remotely.
 But asynchronous communication is equally valuable: enabling people to communicate on their own time, with the ability to work in tandem on documents in the cloud without creating version-control issues, and to insert comments in order to communicate on fine points.

 With Airtable, you can build out a process that is shareable, secure, and flexible.
 You can capture all your ideas, research, market share information, user input, and actual product development progress in bases designed for each particular use, with the ability to view all your work in various ways and filter quickly down to just the information you need.
-A relational database like Airtable ensures that your entire greater product team is referring to a single source of truth in the cloud as you work your way to a successful final product.
+A relational database like Airtable ensures that your entire product team is referring to a single source of truth as you work your way toward a successful final product.

-Use Airtable’s Product Planning Template to create a single source of truth for your entire extended team to keep track of product ideas, launch information, marketing campaigns, customer feedback, and more.
+Use Airtable’s Product Planning Template to create a single source of truth for your entire extended team.
+The template helps you track and manage product ideas, a product launch, marketing campaigns, customer needs and feedback, and more.

 Browse all in Product Launches